caitreid/chroma/README.md

 ```
 <br>

-Using HTML5's [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API), I needed to create not only the squares serving as puzzle pieces but also targets that serve as the container for which any a piece could be dropped into.

-Next I gave each piece a `data-id` incrementing upwards by 1.
+After creating all of the necessary elements, I gave each `puzzle__piece` a `data-id`, starting with 1 and incrementing upwards1.
 This is important because when we check for the accuracy of the game, we look to see if the interior puzzle piece's ID matches the target.
 I also gave each piece a `data-column` to easily target the element in `color.js` where I dynamically add color to each piece on the board.

-A final note on the HTML: I began this project with hardcoded HTML elements, however if I were to refactor this project, I would consider dynamically generating each element in javascript to easily update the number of pieces and orientation programmatically.
+A final note on the HTML: I began this project with hardcoded HTML elements, but if I were to refactor this project, I would consider dynamically generating each element in javascript to easily update the number of pieces and orientation as needed, rather than updating the DOM with what already exists.
 However this is certainly a good starting point before developing something more dynamic.

 ## Javascript

 ### Color.js | Dynamically generate color values

+After laying out all of the 25 `puzzle__pieces` and their surrounding `puzzle__target`, the next step I took was to create the 4-pointed color gradient.

+I knew that I would want to generate this is javascript rather than hardcoding the SCSS elements for a few reasons.

 My plan was to dynamically generate color values on the board instead of hardcoding them in SCSS.
 This is because I wanted to leave open the possibility for changing the pattern with each subsequent game round, creating new challenges and color combinations.

 First thing I did was define each of the four points